gopheracademy/gopheracademy-web/content/advent-2015/gopy.md

-It is not unreasonnable to imagine `Go` to become the perfect low-level companion language for `python`, thanks to its quick development cycle and its runtime performances, especially in the concurrent programming space.
+It is not unreasonnable to imagine `Go` to become the perfect low-level companion language for `python`, thanks to its quick development cycle and its runtime performance, especially in the concurrent programming space.
 `gopy` is a young project, recently made possible thanks to `Go-1.5` and there is still a lot of work to support the whole `Go` language.
 `gopy` is released under the BSD-3 license and welcomes bug reports,